This guide includes instructions and forms for asking the court to let you participate by Zoom, telephone, etc.

 - whether everyone agrees to file this motion

 - whether you are asking for remote participation in court proceedings

 - if you are asking the court to hold the hearing someplace other than the courthouse

 - whether you are going to use affidavits or unsworn declarations as evidence

 - whether you want people to tell you and the court—and have the court tell you if they know—if someone in the suit has coronavirus illness/COVID-19

-Fill out the top of the form (the part that asks for the cause number; the names of the children; the court number; and the county) completely in blue or black ink (except for the judge’s signature) and sign it.
+Fill out the top of the form (the part that asks for the cause number; the court number; and the county) completely in blue or black ink (except for the judge’s signature) and sign it.

 The judge will check the boxes next to each number in the order that applies.

 If the other side has a lawyer, ask the lawyer to sign.